 The potential applications of intrapartum fetal scalp sampling for pH determination have been discussed throughout this chapter.
 It is our impression that since the publication of previous editions of this chapter, the practice of scalp pH determination has become much less common on many labor and delivery units.
 In other centers, however, scalp pH determination remains a frequently used diagnostic tool.
 Regardless, scalp blood pH determination may, at times, be extremely helpful in the clinical decision-making process.
 This fetal assessment tool, however, is undeniably invasive and at least moderately uncomfortable for the patient.
 Therefore, perhaps even more than with most interventions, the clinician must provide the patient and her family with a thorough discussion of the rationale for its use and its potential risks and benefits.

-Originally introduced by Saling and Schneider in 1962,27 fetal scalp sampling for pH determination preceded the development of continuous EFM for intrapartum fetal assessment.
+Originally introduced by Saling and Schneider in 1962,19 fetal scalp sampling for pH determination preceded the development of continuous EFM for intrapartum fetal assessment.
 In current practice, fetal scalp sampling for pH survey typically is reserved for the determination of fetal status when FHR data are ambiguous or nonreassuring.
 The technique of scalp sampling requires a cooperative patient in either the lateral decubitus or lithotomy position with uterine displacement.
-The amniotic membranes must be ruptured and the cervix dilated at least 2–3 cm to allow the vaginoscopic cone to be placed firmly against the fetal scalp.
+The amniotic membranes must be ruptured and the cervix dilated at least 2 to 3 cm to allow the vaginoscopic cone to be placed firmly against the fetal scalp.
 The area to be sampled is swabbed clean, and silicone gel may be placed at the planned puncture site to facilitate beading of the blood.
 A 2-mm blade on a long handle is used to make a sharp stab incision.
 The free-flowing blood is collected in preheparinized capillary tubes.
 After collection of the blood, one end of the tube is plugged, and pressure is maintained with a swab on the incision site to facilitate hemostasis.
-Contraindications to fetal scalp sampling include maternal infectious processes (e.g., positive HIV status, hepatitis, or active genital herpes simplex virus) and maternal coagulation disorders (e.g., hemophilia, possibly idiopathic thrombocytopenic purpura).
+Contraindications to fetal scalp sampling include maternal infectious processes (e.g., positive HIV status, hepatitis, active genital herpes simplex virus, positive group B streptococcus status) and maternal coagulation disorders (e.g., hemophilia, possibly idiopathic thrombocytopenic purpura).

-Despite the initial promise of a reduction in unnecessary intervention from ST segment analysis, there have been some less positive reports.
-In one study, ST segment analysis was shown to have a sensitivity of <50% for metabolic acidosis at birth (although this study also confirmed the high negative predictive value of 96%).
-This study, however evaluated ST segment analysis as used apart from traditional fetal heart rate monitoring.35 There have been some isolated reports of newborns with severe metabolic acidosis at birth without significant ST changes, at least two of these newborns had “preterminal” fetal heart rate monitoring which necessitated intervention.36 Fetal scalp sampling for pH determination, fetal scalp stimulation, and vibroacoustic stimulation should not be considered in a vacuum.
+Fetal scalp sampling for pH determination, fetal scalp stimulation, and vibroacoustic stimulation should not be considered in a vacuum.
 These data provide valuable clinical markers of fetal status, but comprehensive intrapartum fetal assessment requires an appraisal of the entire maternal-fetal clinical circumstance, including the stage of labor, the presence or absence of meconium-stained fluid, and the trends evident in the FHR data.
 Individual patient care is optimized when management decisions reflect the fact that no single parameter (clinical, electronic, or biochemical) is an infallible guide.
-The accomplished clinician will gather, analyze, and synthesize data that affect all of the pertinent intrapartum forces to maximize the efficiency and outcome of clinical decision-making.
+The accomplished clinician will gather, analyze, and synthesize data that affect all of the pertinent intrapartum forces to maximize the efficiency and outcome of clinical decision making.